pontoon-data/Pontoon/README.md

 Check out the [transfer quick start guide](https://pontoon-data.github.io/Pontoon/getting-started/transfer-quick-start/) to add your first source and destination.

-> [!NOTE]
-> Pontoon collects anonymous usage data by default to help us improve the product.
-No sensitive data is collected, but if you'd like to disable this you can do so by setting the `PONTOON_TELEMETRY_DISABLED` environment variable to `true`.

 ## Running Pontoon with Docker Compose

 **Requirements:** [Docker Compose v2](https://docs.docker.com/compose/install/)